/user/index/surname("Johnson",<userID:int>)

 Directories are not explicitly created.
 During a write query, the

-by suffixing the directory path with =remove.
+directory path with =remove.

 | Type | Description | Examples |